 - The $D dollars held by the savers is the amount needed by the dissavers to purchase the $D worth of extra goods produced by the savers.
 Since dissavers don’t possess that money, they need to reduce their cash savings by $D to purchase them.

-- If that continued for many years without a loanable funds market, the “dissavers” would eventually run out of saved money, and the money system would no longer provide an effective means of exchanging goods/services.
+- If the same savers continued saving for many years without a loanable funds market, the “dissavers” would eventually run out of saved money, and the money system would no longer provide an effective means of exchanging goods/services.
 A classic “recession” could occur having a glut of unsold goods made by the savers, reduced employment and reduced GDP.

 - With a loanable funds market such unfortunate consequence could be avoided; ideally savers could transfer $D cash money to dissavers and in exchange savers could receive a promise to be paid back in the future.
 Dissavers would gain $D in cash, and have $D additional in debt.
 Transactional cash for producing GDP would be restored to its original amount.
 This would unfortunately add $D total debt to an economy, and also add a small interest flow from debtor to saver–but which is necessary to persuade the “saver” to loan the extra cash.

 - Many people believe that fiscal policy, by selling bonds is merely a way to force people in the future (“our grandchildren”) to “pay for” government services spent now, by increasing national debt.
-In fact since the fiscal money comes from presently sold bonds, it is already “paid for” by money held by those who purchase the bonds.
-In addition, since the monetary value of public debt virtually always goes up, public debt is almost never paid back in monetary terms.
+In fact since such fiscal money comes from presently sold bonds, it has already is “paid for” by money earned and held by those who purchase the bonds.
+As an additional reason, since the monetary value of public debt virtually always goes up, public debt is almost never paid back in monetary terms.
 The only way it goes down is when measured as percentage of GDP plus inflation, which sometimes rises faster than public debt.
-Public debt serves as a way for private savers to “save” without holding money–so total public debt represents an equal amount of wealth for private bond holders.
-There is no way to get our grandchildren to “pay for” expenses in the present unless congress legalizes time travel, to bring our grandchildren into our work force now to work on improving our present infrastructure and providing medical service for present social security recipients.
+Public debt serves as an important method for private savers to “save” without holding money–so total amount of public debt represents an equal amount of wealth for private bond holders.
+There is no way to get our grandchildren to “pay for” expenses in the present unless congress legalizes time travel, to bring our grandchildren into our work force now to do the work of improving our present infrastructure and providing medical service for present social security recipients.
 Some might think that since since future interest rates could be higher, grandchildren will have to pay higher interest.
 It is true that some grandchildren in the future may need to pay other grandchildren who own bonds interest on those bonds in the future.
 So it could possibly transfer wealth from one set of grandchildren to another, but the net effect on grandchildren will be zero.
-It is economically unavoidable that all the services provided by present public spending done with bond sales has to be done by workers now, not fifty years later.
+It is economically unavoidable that all the services provided by present public spending done with bond sales has to be done by workers now, not ones born twenty years later.
 That is, as long as Congress does not legalize time travel.

 - The explanation so far shows why economies do not remain at a stable equilibrium.
-As soon as people save more cash than they spend they lower monetary velocity, which if there is no compensating force, velocity continues lower, thus lowering GDP.
-Maintaining an economy in equilibrium depends on the ability of an economy to transform non transactional money back to transactional.
+As soon as people save more cash than they spend they lower monetary velocity, which if there are no compensating forces, velocity continues lower, thus lowering GDP.
+Maintaining an economy in equilibrium depends on the ability of an economy to transform saved, non transactional money back to transactional.
 I see no obvious mechanism that regulates the countervailing forces to get the economy back to where it began.
-Intentional government policy seems to be necessary to balance aggregate supply and demand.
+Intentional government policy seems to be usually necessary to balance aggregate supply and demand.

 - This is especially apparent if the amount of difference $D caused by saving gradually grows over time, for example due to greater productivity caused by increasing usage of robots for production rather than human labor.
-As some who produce more goods/services and therefore develop higher income and spend a smaller percentage of income while others become redundant, the rate of transition from transactional and non transactional cash can grow faster, requiring greater compensation rate from the countervailing institutions.
-If the compensating policies do not increase, money velocity will reduce more rapidly, causing reduction in GDP.
+As some who produce more goods/services and therefore develop higher income and save a larger percentage of income while others become redundant, the rate of transition from transactional and non transactional cash can grow faster, requiring greater compensation rate from the countervailing institutions.
+If the compensating policies do not increase, money velocity can reduce more rapidly, causing reduction in aggregate demand and greater inequality.
 This is an important form of instability to which the economy can be subject, and which I believe we have likely already experienced.

 - The above nine steps show how transactional cash can be re balanced to where it was one year ago.
 However, if monetary velocity has become very low, as it presently is, and if low employment is apparent, government could usefully increase spending more than where it was a year ago, to increase demand and GDP.
 This is a longer story which is told in the longer macroeconomic essay.